-Customer relationship 36 and 42 months Drilling technology 60 months 36 and 60 months Non-competition agreement
+- Customer relationship

+- Drilling technology

+- Non-competition agreement

-Impairment of long-lived assets
+- Impairment of long-lived assets

 Long-lived assets are tested for recoverability whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
 An impairment loss is recognized when their carrying value exceeds the total undiscounted cash flows expected from their use and eventual disposition.
 The amount of the impairment loss, if any, is determined as the excess of the carrying value of the asset over its fair value.